Tenmazzz/Tenmazzz/README.md

 ### Hey there

 I'm Rayan, a full-stack developer based in France.
-I'm passionate about LLMs, currently experimenting with LangGraph and building small agent workflows on the side.
+I'm passionate about LLMs, currently experimenting with LangGraph and building useful agent workflows on the side.

 At Free Iliad, I build REST APIs and work on Docker/CI-CD infrastructure as part of my internship.